dathanb/links/README.md

 * [SageDB: A Learned Database System](http://cidrdb.org/cidr2019/papers/p117-kraska-cidr19.pdf) describes a database that learns about its data to improve performance.
 * [Martin Fowler's](https://martinfowler.com/) [Accounting Patterns book](https://martinfowler.com/apsupp/accounting.pdf) describes an event-oriented architecture for dealing with common patterns encountered when implementing accounting systems (where "accounting" is defined pretty broadly).
 * [Modern B-Tree Techniques](https://www.nowpublishers.com/article/DownloadSummary/DBS-028) describes modern features, capabilities, and techniques for implementing or augmenting B-Trees
+* [What Every Programmer Should Know About Memory](https://people.freebsd.org/~lstewart/articles/cpumemory.pdf) is an in-depth look at how memory works and implications for software design.

 # Free Stuff